 were also introduced and could form the more powerful, albeit slower, Shogun Megazord.

-As the third season progressed, Johnson had grown
+As the third season progressed, Johnson had grown restless and was ready

-restless and was ready to move on to other projects.
-In preparation for this, a
+to move on to other projects.
+In preparation for this, a new girl from

-When Kimberly got the chance to practice for the PanGlobal Games, she passed
+the chance to practice for the PanGlobal Games, she passed her powers on to Kat

-her powers on to Kat and left the team during the season’s 25th
+and left the team during the season’s 25th episode.
+Unfortunately,

-episode.
-Unfortunately, Kat’s tenure was short-lived as Master Vile unleashed
+Kat’s tenure was short-lived as Master Vile unleashed his ultimate plan against

-his ultimate plan against the Rangers and turned everyone on Earth into
+the Rangers and turned everyone on Earth into children, effectively cutting off

-the 10-episodes mini-series Mighty Morphin Alien Rangers, which was used to set up the next incarnation of the
+the Rangers from their powers.
+This led into the 10-episodes mini-series Mighty Morphin Alien Rangers, which was used to set up the next

-In 2001, The
+In 2001, The Walt Disney

-Walt Disney Company purchased the Power
+Company purchased the Power Rangers franchise

-Rangers franchise as part of a buyout package.
-Fox
+as part of a buyout of Fox

-Family Worldwide became ABC Family Worldwide,
+Family Worldwide, which then became ABC Family Worldwide,

-Inc., Saban Entertainment became BVS
+Inc. Saban Entertainment became BVS

 Entertainment, and production of the franchise moved from Los Angeles to